Is it OK to send your children on a plane without a parent?

 What will the airlines charge for an unaccompanied minor?

-- It is likely a UM will be charged the equivalent of an adults fare, plus the airline could add an additional service fee, particularly if stop over’s are involved.
+- It is likely a UM will be charged the equivalent of an adult fare, plus the airline could add an additional service fee, particularly if stopovers are involved.

 - Most airlines will require UM bookings to be made directly with their ticketing office (by phone or in-person) rather than being booked online.

-- Airline policies differ between domestic and international bookings so check you are reading the correct policy.
+- Airline policies differ between domestic and international bookings, so check that you are reading the correct policy.

 Can my child fly in a different cabin to me?